 A couple mornings ago a man in a pickup truck, with a trailer behind him and a backhoe upon the trailer, pulled up to the house I’ve been living in for the last two weeks or so.
 I walked up with a smile and asked, “Are we expecting you?”
 He said that he’d been hired to create a “fire road” through the manzanitas which surround the house.
-Well, I was just a mere peon who was staying here temporarily, so no one had told me about this plan.
-And, as I was not the owner and as it was a law to create these kinds of barriers to protect human property from wildfires, I had no choice but to accept his presence and his task.
+Well, I was not the owner and no one had told me about this plan and as it was a law to create these kinds of barriers to protect human property from wildfires, I had no choice but to accept his presence and his task.
 But that didn’t mean I couldn’t do something.

 I remember once reading that “everything is alive, aware, and conscious.”
 I never forgot that; it resonated so strongly with my spirit.
 But the vast majority of us have been taught since we were very young that human beings are “in charge,” that we “have dominion,” and that we are “more important.”
 This is not my world view.
 This is not my belief.
 I believe we are all inextricably connected and that what happens to the smallest of creatures is felt in the entire web of life.